-51.1 Where an employee is called on duty to meet an emergency at a time when the employee would not ordinarily have been on duty, and no notice of such call was given to the employee prior to ceasing ordinary duty, the employee will be paid for such emergency duty at the rate of double time.
+51.1 Where an employee is called on duty to meet an emergency at a time when the employee would not ordinarily have been on duty, and no notice of such call was given

 Note: For the purposes of this clause, an emergency will depend on the circumstances and may be different for each work unit.
 However, the event should be sudden, urgent, or unexpected and require immediate action and not able to wait until the employee was rostered to re-commence duty.